 Your audience can get really annoyed when the moderator doesn’t manage time well during a panel discussion.
 All it takes is for the moderator to take a smidge more time with opening remarks, the panelists introductions and/or presentations to go on a little longer, or the panelists to take forever to answer a question, before the panel runs out of time to get to the audience’s questions.

-2. Create a detailed working agenda that includes timeframes around the opening remarks, introductions, presentations, moderator-curated questions, audience Q&A and closing remarks.
+1. Create a detailed working agenda that includes timeframes around the opening remarks, introductions, presentations, moderator-curated questions, audience Q&A, and closing remarks.
 Be realistic in your expectations – and write them down.

-4. Remind the panelists of the timeframes and ground rules right before the session.
-As you “meet up” with the panelists, a few quick reminders are great prevention strategies.
+2. As you “meet up” with the panelists, providing a few quick reminders can be a great prevention strategy..
 I also like to hand out a card with the agenda and timeframes.

-9. Intervene firmly and gracefully when a panelist or audience member exceeds the time limit.
+11. Intervene firmly when a panel or audience member exceeds the time limit.

 To learn more steps to successfully moderate a panel discussion like a pro, try this user-friendly guide.